nikalexis/django_htmx_ui/README.md

 See below for the attributes provided.

+`resolver_match` property

+Returns the django's `ResolverMatch` object for the path.

+`view` property

+Returns the `TemplateView` class, provided by the `resolver_match` above.
+Usually, it will be the view that resolves to the `Url` object.

 `Url.Query` class

 This class represents an `Query` model you can use inside your views controller class or